 Uganda lawmakers pass new draft of harsh anti-gay bill

-Kampala (AFP) – Uganda's parliament on Tuesday passed a new draft of anti-gay legislation, retaining many draconian provisions despite President Yoweri Museveni's call to rework an earlier version of the bill following outcry from Western governments.
+Uganda's parliament has passed a new draft of anti-gay legislation, retaining many draconian provisions despite President Yoweri Museveni's call to rework an earlier version of the bill following outcry from Western governments.

-"The bill passed," parliamentary speaker Annet Anita Among said after the final vote saw the legislation win approval from all but one lawmaker.
+"The bill passed," parliamentary speaker Annet Anita Among said on Tuesday after the final vote saw the legislation win approval from all but one lawmaker.

 "We have a culture to protect.
 The Western world will not come to rule Uganda," she said.